alpacon

 • line: Arbitrary command line that you want to run

 • data: Optional data for the command.
-This field only works for internal commands.
+Only used with internal commands.

 • scheduled_at: If specified, alpacon will run the command at the scheduled time.
 Otherwise, it will be run now.